Three Georgia men indicted for plan to smuggle drugs into prison by drone

 The Lo’s are also charged with owning an unregistered aircraft that was operated, attempted to be operated, or allowed to be operated by another person.
 Nicholas Lo and Toure are charged with serving or attempting to serve as an airman without an airman’s certificate, reports WTOC.

-“Drone delivered Contraband, including cell phones, into correctional facilities, is an emerging threat endangering the safety of those inside and outside the prison walls,” said U.S. Attorney Christine.
+“Drone delivered contraband, including cell phones, into correctional facilities, is an emerging threat endangering the safety of those inside and outside the prison walls,” said U.S. Attorney Christine.
 “Our office works aggressively with law enforcement partners such as the Georgia Department of Corrections to crash-land these dangerous schemes.”

 According to court documents, George Lo worked with Lo and Toure to create a plan that would involve the use of a drone to deliver contraband to the prison.